 Magdalena Błędowska – Editor (currently on maternity leave);

 Born 1978, graduate of Polish Philology at the University of Warsaw.
 During her studies started working as a journalist in a local newspaper; since then worked as editor and proof-reader in numerous publishing houses issuing newspapers and specialist books.
 Currently works as an editor of the Krytykapolityczna.pl website.
 Until December 2015 was the editor in chief.
 Journalist, commentator on political and social issues in Polish mainstream media, author of essays in collective works “Brzozowski.
 Political Critique’s Reader”, “Polish Documentary Cinema 1989-2009”.
 Key competences: editorial and journalistic experience, practical knowledge of journalistic work.

 Magda Majewska – Editor;

-Born 1977, editor with long-time experience, including non-fiction literature.
-Graduate of Political Sciences at the University of Warsaw, participated in the Universität und Gesellschaft scholarship program (Herbert-Quandt-Stiftung Sonderförderprogramm) at the University of Constance in Germany.
+Born 1977, the editor with long-time experience, including non-fiction literature.
+The graduate of Political Sciences at the University of Warsaw participated in the Universität und Gesellschaft scholarship program (Herbert-Quandt-Stiftung Sonderförderprogramm) at the University of Constance in Germany.
 Journalism intern at Regio-Büro-Bodensee of Internationale Bodenseekonferenz (IBK).
 Long-term associate at “Forum” magazine (German translator).
 Interested in cultural policy, especially concerning readership.
-Animator of literary projects, initiator of local socio-cultural event “Warszawa czyta/ Warsaw Reads”.
+Animator of literary projects, initiator of a local socio-cultural event “Warszawa czyta/ Warsaw Reads”.

 Kinga Dunin – Publicist;